webforj/webforj-documentation/docs/introduction/getting-started.md

 sidebar_position: 2
 ---

-This article outlines the steps to scaffold a new webforJ app using the webforj archetypes.
+This article outlines the steps to scaffold a new webforJ app using the webforJ archetypes.
 This archetypes provide a pre-configured project structure and starter code to quickly get a project up and running.

 :::tip Prerequisites
 Before you begin, ensure you have read about the necessary [prerequisites](./prerequisites) for setting up and using webforJ.